 Start planning parties and events!
 Whether you get hired by an established events production company or you go out on your own, planning and throwing events can help you gain experience, continue to build your networks, and help you get into the party planning game.

-5 Key Qualities to Be a Professional Party Planner
+The 5 Key Qualities to Be a Professional Event Planner

 Professional party planning can be an amazing career, but it’s not for everyone.
 And some professionals will naturally be better party planners than others.